-You may not think of yourself as a landlord, but if you live in an
+You may not think of yourself as a landlord, but if you live in

-report a dime of the money you receive as income.
+having to report a dime of the money you receive as income.

 Tote up out-of-pocket costs of doing good.

-Keep track of what you spend while doing charitable work, from what
+Keep track of what you spend while doing charitable work, from

 Roll over an inherited 401(K).

-A recent change in the rules allows a beneficiary of a 401(k) plan
+A recent change in the rules allows a beneficiary of a 401(k)

-tax bill on them) over his or her lifetime.
+the tax bill on them) over his or her lifetime.
 This can be a

 tremendous advantage over the old rules that generally required